cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/get-get-v1-secrets.rst

 be prefixed with any of these comparison operators: ``gt`` (greater-than), ``gte`` (greater-than-or-equal), ``lt`` (less-than), ``lte`` (less-than-or-equal).

-For example, to get a list of secrets that will expire in January of 2020:
+For example, submit the following request to get a list of secrets that expire in January 2020:

 .. code::